KxSystems/docs/docs/wp/lightning-tickerplants/index.md

 Before starting the daemon, a `bitcoin.conf` file should be created in the install folder (usually `$HOME/.bitcoin`), as described in white paper [Storing and exploring the Bitcoin blockchain](https://code.kx.com/v2/wp/blockchain/#installing-a-bitcoin-full-node).
-However, the sample `bitcoin.conf` file presented in that whitepaper should now be extended, as shown below, to include the [ZeroMQ](https://github.com/bitcoin/bitcoin/blob/master/doc/zmq.md) wrapper, which will allow the Lightning node to be notified of events like the arrival of new blocks or transactions.
+However, the sample `bitcoin.conf` file presented in that white paper should now be extended, as shown below, to include the [ZeroMQ](https://github.com/bitcoin/bitcoin/blob/master/doc/zmq.md) wrapper, which will allow the Lightning node to be notified of events like the arrival of new blocks or transactions.
 Note that in the configuration file below, the `rpcuser` and `rpcpassword` values need to be changed.